LachezarKatsarov/Aquagis-OSM-Intallation-Guide/README.md

 After we are done with these steps we can try to connect to our postgres, using pgAdmin,DBeaver or etc.

 ## 6. Create database and install postgis
+* The screensnaps are taken from DBeaver app, which is used for the current guide.

 ### 6.1 Create database